 |Funding tied to sales||Yes||No||No||No||No||No||No|

 Factoring companies offer alternative financing for businesses of all sizes and stages.
 From start-ups to long-established companies, invoice factoring is a smart solution to combat cash flow crunches without taking on additional debt.

 How do factoring companies work?
 Simply, factoring is the process of selling accounts receivable to an investor rather than waiting to collect the money from the customer.

-Factoring Companies have the financial backbone of many of America’s most successful businesses.
-Ironically, invoice factoring is seldom taught in business schools, is rarely mentioned in business plans and is relatively unknown to the majority of American business owners.
-Yet it is a financial process that enables thousands of businesses to prosper and grow and frees up billions of dollars each year.
+Factoring companies have the financial backbone of many of America’s most successful businesses.
+Yet, ironically, invoice factoring is seldom taught in business schools, is rarely mentioned in business plans, and is relatively unknown to the majority of American business owners.
+Yet, it is a financial process that enables thousands of businesses to prosper and grow, and frees up billions of dollars each year.

 The Principles of Factoring

 Factoring companies can offer many benefits to cash-starved businesses.
-Rather than waiting 30 to 90 days or longer for payment on a product or service that has already been delivered, a business can factor (sell) its receivables for immediate funding at a small discount off the amount of the invoice.
-Payroll, marketing, equipment and working capital are just a few of the business needs that can be met with this instant cash.
+For example, rather than waiting 30 to 90 days or longer for payment on a product or service that has already been delivered, a business can factor (sell) its receivables for immediate funding at a small discount off the amount of the invoice.
+Payroll, marketing, equipment, and working capital are just a few of the business needs that can be met with this instant cash.

 The Costs of Using Factoring Companies

 Savvy entrepreneurs consider the factoring discount a small cost of doing business.
 A four-percent discount for a 30-day invoice is common.
 Compared with the problem of having enough cash to operate, a four-percent discount is negligible.